-Analysis: The Local Planning Agency and the Town Council may consider other appropriate factors to determine whether the proposed RM-36 rezoning is appropriate and consistent with the public interest.
+Analysis: See Summary Section and all portions of this analysis.
+The Local Planning Agency and the Town Council may consider other appropriate factors to determine whether the proposed FLUM amendment is appropriate and consistent with the public interest.
+The Analysis Section addressed the conditions suggested by the Planning and Zoning Board.